webdawe/wc-secondary-product-thumbnail/readme.txt

 = It doesn't work.
 Nothing happens when I hover over images? =

-First of all check that the product you're checking has a gallery attached to it.
-Secondly you should be aware that this plugin uses CSS 3d transforms and will therefore only work in modern browsers.
+Check that the product you're checking has a gallery attached to it.

 == Screenshots ==